danitso/comilajs/README.md

 ## Limitations

-This library does not include an implementation of the `mscorlib`.
+This library does not include an implementation of `mscorlib`.

 In case `mscorlib` references are found, the `System` namespace will be mapped to `ComlaJS` before all referenced libraries are scanned for a namespace match.